tonethar/IGM-330-Fall-2018/weekly/week-08A-notes.md

-# Week 8A - More ES6 Classes and Modules/Review for Midterm
+# Week 8A - More ES6 Classes and Modules / Midterm Questions

 ## I. Overview
 - The midterm exam is next time - any questions?